corretto/corretto-jmc/README.md

 ### License

-This library is licensed under the LICENSE NAME HERE License.
+This library is licensed under the Universal Permissive License, Version 1.0.